alxplv/joomla-template-airis/README.md

-# joomla-template-airis
+# Airis Template for Joomla!
-A simple Joomla! template for personal needs.
+This is a simple Joomla! template for personal needs.